anodyne/nova/README.md

 Last Update
 -----------
-17 March 2010
+18 March 2010

 Latest Updates
 --------------
-* fixed potential bug where nova could look for array indices that wouldn't exist
-* fixed bug in counting character's posts where low-numbered ID characters could have highly exaggerated post counts
-* fixed bug in coutning users' posts where low-numbered ID users could have highly exaggerated post counts
-* fixed bug in the upgrade process where last post wasn't put into the characters table too
-* fixed bug in the upgrade process where news items weren't updated with the proper author user ID
-* fixed bug in the upgrade process where personal logs weren't updated with the proper author user ID
-* updated the install controller to log any XML-RPC errors
+* updated the database schema to add the mission_group field to the missions table
-* updated the update controller to log any XML-RPC errors
+* updated the database schema to add the mission groups table
+* updated the install data
-* updated the upgrade controller to log any XML-RPC errors
+* updated the missions model with methods for mission groups
-* updated the install controller to take the xmlrpc extension not being loaded into account
+* updated the language files
+* updated the 0.9.8 update file
-* updated the upgrade controller to take the xmlrpc extension not being loaded into account
+* updated the sim controller to handle displaying mission groups
+* updated some view files to change the URLs for mission pages
+* updated the missions management page to be able to assign a mission group
-* updated the update controller to take the xmlrpc extension not being loaded into account
+* updated the manage controller to handle management of mission groups
+* added the manage/missiongroups view file
+* added the manage/missiongroups js view file
+* added the sim/missions/group view file
+* added the sim/missions/group/X view file

 Changes in 0.9.8
 ----------------